Shashank-Holla/TSAI-EVA4/Session14_RCNN&DenseDepth/README.md

 * DenseDepth model's output is rescaled using min and max value of the output to obtain greater clarity between the depths.
 The depth images are saved as greyscale images.

-The preparation time for dense depth images is about 5 hours.
+The preparation time for dense depth images is about 5 hours (21 seconds per batch of 384 images- Read (Read from file, Image resize, stack of images)=9 sec, Process (Depth estimate model) = 10 sec, Write (write to disk) = 0.33 sec)